Scandinavian prehistory: After the last ice age

-With the first human colonization of this new land (the territory of modern Sweden was partly under water though, and with radically different coastlines) during the Ancylus and Litorina ages begins the Nordic Stone Age.
+With the first human colonization of this new land (the territory of modern Sweden was partly under water though, and with radically different coastlines) during the Ancylus and Litorina stages begins the Nordic Stone Age.
 In recent years there have been archaeological finds in caves which strongly suggest human inhabitation of Scandinavia before the Weichsel glaciation, at least 50,000 years ago, presumably by Neanderthals.

 Stone age

 Upper Paleolithic

 As the ice receded reindeer grazed on the plains of Denmark and southernmost Sweden.
 This was the land of the Ahrensburg culture, whose members hunted over territories 100,000 km2 vast and lived in teepees on the tundra.
 On this land there was little forest but arctic white birch and rowan, but the taiga slowly appeared.

 Mesolithic

 The Scandinavian peninsula was the last part of Europe to be colonized after the Last Glacial Maximum.
 The migration routes, cultural networks, and the genetic makeup of the first Scandinavians remain elusive and several hypotheses exist based on archaeology, climate modeling, and genetics.
 Analysis of genomes of early Scandinavian Hunter-Gatherers (SHGs) from the cave Stora Förvar on Stora Karlsö, Stora Bjers on Gotland, Hummervikholmen in Norway showed that migrations followed two routes: one from the south and another from the northeast along the ice-free Norwegian Atlantic coast.
 These groups met and mixed in Scandinavia, creating a population more diverse than contemporaneous central and western European hunter-gatherers.